-Schiff calls out GOP rival for sharing ‘anti-Semitic lie’ linking Democrat to Soros
+Schiff accuses GOP rival of sharing ‘anti-Semitic lie’ linking Democrat to Soros

 “Trump may lose in 17 days.
 But the Republican Party’s willingness to traffic in bigotry and hate has caused lasting damage,” Mr. Schiff added.

-A message requesting comment from the Early campaign was not immediately answered over the weekend.
+“We are glad that Mr. Early deleted his retweet of an anti-Semitic meme, the likes of which should never have shared by a candidate for elected office in the first place,” Patrick Boland, a spokesman for Mr. Schiff’s reelection campaign, told The Times later Saturday.
+“It’s really disappointing that Mr. Early is now denying what is undeniable instead of owning his decision to bring such a hateful and bigoted tone to this race.”

+Twitter did not immediately respond to an inquiry regarding Mr. Early’s recent social media activity.

 Mr. Schiff, the chairman of the powerful House Permanent Select Committee on Intelligence, has represented California in the House of Representatives since 2001.
+His challenger described him to The Times as a “lying criminal” and accused him of treason.

-He is likely to be reelected next month by voters in the predominately Democratic district, which includes parts of the Los Angeles region including West Hollywood and Burbank.
+He is likely to be reelected next month by voters in the predominantly Democratic district, which includes parts of the Los Angeles region including West Hollywood and Burbank.

 Sign up for Daily Newsletters